On This Page

 -

-OPM agent: The client configured by your administrator.
+OPM agent: The agent set up by your administrator.

-Type: The type of device to be monitored.
-If you select a management device, all managed devices are automatically added.
+Type: The type of device to monitor.
+If you select a management device, all its managed devices are added automatically.

-IP: The IP of the device to be monitored.
+IP: The IP address of the device to monitor.

 -